What is e-business?

 - Rapid disbursement: Funds can be received in as little as 48 hours of approval, allowing businesses to respond promptly to opportunities and needs.

-- Competitive interest rates: The interest rates for our business loans range from 14 to 30% per annum.
+- Competitive business loan interest rates: The interest rates for our business loans range from 14% to 25% per annum.

 - Flexible repayment schedules: Repayment terms can be tailored to align with the business's cash flow, helping manage finances without strain.
 You can choose a tenure ranging from 12 months to 96 months.